riboviz/workflows/nextflow/README.md

 ### Tool/step-specific log files

 Standard output and standard error (as well as exit codes) for each process are automatically captured and placed in subdirectories of Nextflow's `work/` directory.
-For example, for the process `37/b11ee1`, an invocation of task `hisat2rRNA` for sample `WTnone`, the `work/` directory includes:
+For example, for a process `37/b11ee1`, an invocation of task `hisat2rRNA` for sample `WTnone`, the `work/` directory includes:

 ```console
 $ ls -A work/37/b11ee1d2fb315a1b72adb65c151b44/